er-contreras/e-commerce_app/README.md

 ```
 ### Run Server
 ```
-run 'rails server' or a shortcut 'rails s'
+run 'rails server' or a shortcut 'rails s' if you are using stimulus run 'bin/dev'
 ```
 ### Run tests
 ```